AdityaWasnik91/AdityaWasnik91/README.md

 - 👋 Hi, I’m @AdityaWasnik91
-- 👀 I’m interested in ...
-Machine Learning, Deep Learning and Software Developement.
+- 👀 I’m interested in software developement building apps based on Deep Learning.
 - 📫 How to reach me ... www.linkedin.com/in/aditya-wasnik

 <!---